-This Equality Impact Assessment summarises how the Office of Rail and Road (ORR) has sought to meet its responsibilities under the Public Sector Equality Duty (PSED) within our amended licence condition and Complaints Code of Practice.
+This Equality Impact Assessment summarises how the Office of Rail and Road (ORR) has sought to meet its responsibilities under the Public Sector Equality Duty (PSED) within our amended Complaints Handling licence condition and Complaints Code of Practice (CoP).

-As set out in section 149 of the Equality Act 2010, the three arms of the PSED require ORR as a public authority to have due regard to the need to:
+As set out in section 149 of the Equality Act 2010, the three arms of the PSED require ORR as a public authority, in the exercise of its functions, to have due regard to the need to:

-- Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by or under the Act - Advance equality of opportunity between persons who share a relevant protected characteristic and those who do not

-- Foster good relations between persons who share a relevant protected characteristic and those who do not
+- Eliminate discrimination, harassment, victimisation, and other conduct that is prohibited by or under the Equality Act 2010, - Advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it, - Foster good relations between persons who share a relevant protected characteristic and persons who do not share it.